elys-network/elys/architecture.md

 ## Distribution

 Defines the distribution of rewards and fees in the network.
 Block proposers receive a portion of the block rewards as an incentive to maintain the network.
-The `community_tax` parameter specifies the percentage of the rewards that are allocated to a community pool for network development and improvement.

-- `Community_tax`: The percentage of inflation that is allocated to the community pool.
-Current value: 2%.
 - `Base_proposer_reward`: The base percentage of block rewards given to proposers.
 Current value: 1%.
 - `Bonus_proposer_reward`: The additional percentage of block rewards given to proposers if they include all valid transactions.
 Current value: 4%.
-- `Withdraw_addr_enabled`: A boolean flag that indicates whether withdraw addresses are enabled.
-Current value: true.

 ## Slashing